 The massive infrastructure projects undertaken by the board in recent years has not only benefitted the club but it has also played its part in providing a boost to the local communities around Carrington.
 The youth development program at City was also given a massive lift with England teenager Phil Foden becoming the flagbearer of the recent success for the club across all junior age groups.
 Then there is also Jadon Sancho, who left City in 2017 and since then has become one of the most coveted youngsters in the world at Borussia Dortmund.

-Meanwhile, the group also brought the Manchester Women’s Football Club under the club’s direct umbrella with the side since going on to capture the FA Women’s Super League (WSL) division one title in 2016 among a host of other domestic trophies.
+Meanwhile, the group also brought the Manchester Women’s Football Club directly under their umbrella with the side since going on to capture the FA Women’s Super League (WSL) division one title in 2016 among a host of other domestic trophies.

 There is no denying that Manchester City remain the centerpiece of the CFG project but the group’s subsequent work with the acquisitions around the globe deserves a mention as well.

 At Girona, CFG entered the picture in 2017 in partnership with Guardiola’s brother Pere after the Spanish minnows had earned their first-ever promotion to La Liga.
 Although the club has recently slipped back into the Spanish Segunda Division after a two-year stay in La Liga, the future still looks bright.
 CFG’s arrival has seen the financial muscle of the small club increase manifold while the group has also made considerable investment into a 20,000 square metres modern training facility towards the south of Girona.

 Along with these developments, CFG have also increased the capacity of the Estadi Montilivi stadium from 9,000 odd to 14,500 at present.